 Are Aliens Real?

-There are those among us who believe aliens not only exist, but they are here on Earth with us right now.
+There are those among us who believe that aliens not only exist, but that they are here on Earth with us right now.
 Others may not cling to such fantastic notions, but will admit it’s possible, given the vastness of space, that other civilizations may exist out there somewhere.

 Well, hopefully more intelligent!
 In fact, maybe they're even capable of traveling between the stars, from planet to planet.
 Maybe, they've even been visiting Earth.

 Of course there are also skeptics who believe it’s a bunch of baloney.

 So how do the believers (and the wannabe believers) present their case for alien visitation on Earth?
 Is there really any evidence?